alanrogers/agar22/docs/index.md

 # How to apply

-Send email to rogers@anthro.utah.edu with subject heading "agar application".
+Send email to rogers@anthro.utah.edu with subject heading "agar".

 # Modules

 1. Working with genomic data (types of genomic data, pros/cons, etc.).
-Speaker invitations pending.
-Tim Webster is fall-back speaker.
+Speaker to be announced.
 <!--Invitations: Joanna Malukiewicz, Maria Nieves-Colon,
 and Ainash Childebayeva.-->

 2. Reproducible bioinformatic pipelines and working on the command line.
 [Tim Webster](https://www.websterlab.org/)

 3. Simulation with msprime.
-Speaker invitation pending.
-Alan Rogers is fall-back speaker.
+Speaker to be announced.
 <!--Invitation: Colin Brand-->

 4. Introgression: background and